Roll20/roll20-character-sheets/RolemasterUnified_Official/updates.md

+# 2025-08-21

+- Fix parrymod and other(ob)mod for creatures
+- Show aptrack (the AP box) in the 4th box

 # 2025-08-19

 - Display bonus when using 2 handed weapons
 - Add RRs for Arcane
 - Creature Skill roll updates
   - Use the specific table when we can
+- New UI for critical rolls.

 # 2025-08-12